Shelley Berkley Net Worth 2024

 University of San Diego (JD)

-Rochelle Berkley (née Levine; born January 20, 1951) is an American businesswoman, politician and attorney who served as the U.S. representative for Nevada's 1st congressional district from 1999 to 2013.
+Rochelle Berkley (née Levine; born January 20, 1951) is an American businesswoman, politician and attorney who has served as Mayor of Las Vegas since 2024.
+She also previously served as the U.S. representative for Nevada's 1st congressional district from 1999 to 2013.
 In 2012, she was the unsuccessful Democratic Party nominee for the U.S. Senate.[1]
-She is a member of the Democratic Party[1].
+She is a member of the Democratic Party.[1]
 Berkley ran for Mayor of Las Vegas in 2024.[2]
 On November 7, 2024, Berkley became the Mayor-Elect of Las Vegas as her opponent, Las Vegas Councilwoman Victoria Seaman, conceded the race.[3]
-Berkley will be sworn in on December 4, 2024.
+Berkley was then sworn into office on December 4, 2024.[4]

 Berkley was born Rochelle Levine in New York City, the daughter of Estelle (née Colonomos – see Kalonymus) and George Levine.
 Her paternal grandparents were Russian Jews and her mother's family were Sephardic Jews from Ottoman-era Thessaloniki, now in Macedonia, northern Greece.[5]

-Berkley moved with her family to Nevada when she was a junior high school student, attending Fremont Junior High.
+Berkley moved with her family to Las Vegas, Nevada in 1964[4] when she was a junior high school student, attending Fremont Junior High and Valley High School.
 After completing high school, she became the first member of her family to attend college when she enrolled as an undergraduate at the University of Nevada, Las Vegas.[1]
 She became a member of Delta Zeta sorority.
 Elected student body president of the Consolidated Students of the University of Nevada, Las Vegas her senior year, Shelley graduated with honors in 1972, earning a B.A. in political science.[1]

 After obtaining her J.D. degree in 1976 from the University of San Diego School of Law, Shelley returned to Las Vegas and began her professional career.[1]
 Berkley practiced law for several years, mainly as a member of the legal counsel for several Las Vegas casinos.
 She also served as the national director for the American Hotel-Motel Association.